arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 Humor is my third most important value.
 A person that has a high degree of humor is a person that can control their emotions so well and has their spiritual body significantly evolved.
 They're the kind of people who can keep calm and spread it to others in a chaotic environment.

+### Freedom

+Freedom of time.
+Freedom to do whatever I want to do, who I want to be, where I want to be.

 ## Goals

 Some goals I want to achieve in the long term.